m-voit/concepts-of-programming-languages/study-project/paper.md

 This paper compares functional programming in Go with functional programming in JavaScript.
 It compares the type system, functions and functional programming in Go with JavaScript.
 Furthermore, an implementation of a parser for boolean expressions is used as a practical example to compare functional programming in the two programming languages.
+The main goal of this paper is to show the possibilities and the support of functional programming concepts in JavaScript.

 <!-- Paper will answer the question what functional concepts are present in javascript and which possibilities there are. -->